-USOAP report www.icao.int/FSIX/auditRep1_icvm.cfm
+USOAP report

+www.icao.int/FSIX/auditRep1_icvm.cfm

 Australia has been implementing its Corrective Action Plan (CAP) to address the findings of the USOAP report.
-It has completed more than 75 per cent of the CAP to date.
+It has completed more than 90 per cent of the CAP to date.
+Australia is committed to addressing the findings of the report and will proactively ensure appropriate preparation for a Continuous Monitoring Approach.